mainlp/mainlp.github.io/_pages/thesis.md

   cognitive aspects (for instance, emotional connotations).
 This study will build on the existing work by [Knupleš et al. (2023)](https://aclanthology.org/2023.conll-1.6/).
 Expected skills: regression analysis, cluster analysis, data visualization. **Level: MSc**.
-- _Human-understandable descriptions of topic clusters_.
-Topic modelling is a core tool of fields like digital humanities and computational social sciences and recent developments like BERTTopic and SCA have made it possible to leverage word embeddings to find topics.
+- :hourglass_flowing_sand:  _Human-understandable descriptions of topic clusters_.
+Topic modelling is a core
+  tool of fields like digital humanities and computational social sciences and recent developments like BERTTopic and SCA have made it possible to leverage word embeddings to find topics.
 These topic clusters are, however, difficult to analyse and